 Into a fully-electric future with Mercedes-Benz EQ Performance

 With electric motors at the front and rear axles and the battery integrated into the vehicle floor, the VISION EQS represents a very well-balanced vehicle concept.
 The basis for dynamic high-level performance and safety comes courtesy of the electric all-wheel drive with axle-variable torque distribution and a battery installed deep in the vehicle floor between the axles.
-Thanks to more than 350 kW of output and immediately available torque of around 760 newton metres, the VISION EQS accelerates from 0-100 km/h in under 4.5 seconds.
+Thanks to more than 350 kW of output and immediately available torque of around 760 newton meters, the VISION EQS accelerates from 0-100 km/h in under 4.5 seconds.

 And not only the performance is impressive, as the outstanding energy efficiency also sets standards.
 As a result, thanks to an intelligent operating strategy, the show car has a comfortable operating range of up to 700 km according to WLTP.
 Assuming a charging performance of 350 kW, the show car recharges the battery to 80% in considerably less than 20 minutes.